tesfahiwet-yemane/Laboratory-Demonstrator-System-LDS-/README.md

 # Laboratory-Demonstrator-System (LDS)
-A new Laboratory Demonstrator System Applicable for the Electrical Resistivity method: System Describtion and Preliminary Results
+A new Laboratory Demonstrator System for the Electrical Resistivity method: System Description and Preliminary Results Ghebrebrhan Ogubazghi, Tesfahiwet Yemane, Nicholas Uche, Ruben T. Ranganai, Rapelang E. Simon

-Ghebrebrhan ogubazghi, Tesfahiwet Yemane, Nicholas Uche, Rubeni Ranganai, Rapelang Simon
+Description of the code/data: